villekf/OMEGA-doc/docs/source/technical.rst

 In the kernel itself, the first step is to compute the distance from the FOV (voxel space) to the “source” (first detector/crystal).
-This is achieved by using the parametrization of a line since the required parameter (often *t*) is given by the Siddon’s algorithm.
+This is achieved by using the parametrization of a line since the required parameter (often *t*) is given by the Siddon's algorithm.
 The half of the total length of the ray is then subtracted from this value.
 The intersection length is added to this value after each voxel.
 This length is the distance from the current voxel boundary to the center of the